Betti number estimates in p-adic cohomology: Betti numbers estimates

 2) We check the lemma in the case where $d =1$.
 From 1), we can suppose that $Y$ is affine.
 Choose a smooth compactification $\overline{Y}$ of $Y$ and put $D := \overline{Y} \setminus Y$.
-Choose a point $y$ of $D$.
+Choose a closed point $y$ of $D$.
 With the notation \cite[7.1.1]{crewfini}, we associate to $\FF$ an $A ^\dag _Y$-module module $M$ endowed with a connexion.
 Then $H ^{-1} p _{Y +} (\FF)$ is equal to the horizontal sections of $M$.
-Let $A (y)$ be the Robba ring (or local algebra following \cite{crewfini}) corresponding to $y$ (see the notation of \cite[7.3]{crewfini}).
-Using \cite[6.2]{crewfini} we get that the dimension over $K$ of the $K$-vector space of the horizontal sections of $M \otimes _{A ^\dag _Y} A (y)$ (which is bigger than that of $M$) is less or equal to the rank of $M$ (which is also the rank of $\FF$).
+Let $A (y)$ be the Robba ring (or local algebra following the terminology of \cite{crewfini}) corresponding to $y$ (see the notation of \cite[7.3]{crewfini}).
+Using \cite[6.2]{crewfini} we get that the dimension over $K$ of the $K$-vector space of the horizontal sections of $M \otimes _{A ^\dag _Y} A (y)$ (which is bigger than that of the horizontal sections of $M$) is less or equal to the rank of $M$ (which is also the rank of $\FF$).